Virginia Roads - US 11 - N. of Staunton

 SR 631 EB in the same place, courtesy Lou Corsaro.

 This old BGS is now in the Route 11 potato chip factory in Middletown, having been rescued from a dump.
-Yes, it's still on US 11, but only foot traffic can see it.
+It's still on US 11, but only foot traffic can see it.

 SB right through Middletown.